MicrosoftDocs/Hololens/hololens/hololens-commercial-features.md

 | Manage device security with rules for apps and processes | [**Policies (CSPs)**](hololens-csp-policy-overview.md) | IT Admins can define and implement policy settings on HoloLens 2. |
 | Manage how a device connects to the internet | [**Network and Connectivity**](hololens-certificates-network.md) |Anyone in your organization can remotely connect to the corporate network through virtual private network (VPN) on a HoloLens.
 HoloLens can also access Wi-Fi networks that require credentials.

+Learn about [Licensing Requirements](hololens-licenses-requirements.md) for the above solutions.
 > [!div class="nextstepaction"]
 > [Purchase HoloLens 2](https://www.microsoft.com/hololens/buy)